DETAILED MENU

 qualities of our defects

-It is at the heard of our defects that sits the most beautiful part of
+It is at the heart of our flaws that the most beautiful part of our humanity

-Rather than fighting them or hiding them, knowing and acknowledging them
+Rather than fighting or hiding them, knowing and acknowledging them allows

-allows us to discover the qualities that are hidden just behind, and helps
+us to discover the qualities that lie hidden just behind, and helps us

 The benefit is not so much the discovery of quality as the look on oneself

-and on others, that changes, allowing to discern in the other, behind
+and on others, that changes, allowing to discern in the other, the share

 - The